MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-kms.md

 description: "Describes the activation process for KMS volume license editions of Office 2016 on client computers."
 ---

-# Set up Office 2016 KMS clients
+# Activate volume licensed versions of Office by using KMS

 ***Applies to:*** *Volume licensed versions of Office 2019 and Office 2016, including Project and Visio*